acivitillo/python_data_products_workshop/intro_workshop/4_python_sql_pandas.md

 # Steps

-1. Create a task for yourself
+1. Create a task for yourself ??? do You mean 'issue' In Your original repo or in mine fork of it?
 2. Run code snippet below
 3. Write down your notes, commentary, questions in your github issue
 4. Close github issue